 Peak Demand Probability Factors.
-These probability factors are outputs from the PPA models that reflect the relative probability that a TRM Climate Zone seasonal (summer/winter) peak load will occur on a given hour from a TMY dataset.
-Considering the day of the week according to the model year used in conjunction with the TMY data, the 20 TMY hours with the highest peak demand probability factors are included in the set of 20 peak hours (summer or winter) used to estimate peak demand impacts for a given measure in a given TRM Climate Zone.
+These probability factors are outputs from the PPA models that reflect the relative probability that a TRM climate zone seasonal (summer/winter) peak load will occur on a given hour from a TMY dataset.
+Considering the day of the week according to the model year used in conjunction with the TMY data, the 20 TMY hours with the highest peak demand probability factors are included in the set of 20 peak hours (summer or winter) used to estimate peak demand impacts for a given measure in a given TRM climate zone.

 Petitions.
-Petitions are filed by the utilities as needed to update existing deemed savings or file new deemed savings for PUCT approval.
-The Deemed Savings Tracker on the Texas Energy Efficiency website provides a list of deemed savings petitions filed over the years.
+Historically, petitions were filed by the utilities as needed to update existing deemed savings or file new deemed savings for PUCT approval.
 You can find the petitions and associated filings using the Project Number (also called a “Control Number”) on the PUCT website: http://interchange.puc.state.tx.us.

 Potential Studies.
 Studies conducted to assess market baselines and future savings that may be expected for different technologies and customer markets over a specified time horizon.